 Ethical approval for this project was provided by the Human Research Ethics Committee of the Australian College of Theology (reference number EC00327).

 Citation

-Lewis, Rowan D., and Graham D. Stanton, Your Story Research Report: Hearing the Faith Narratives of Young Australians - Key Findings, Adelaide, SA: Converge Oceania, 2024.
+Lewis, Rowan D., and Graham D. Stanton.
+Your Story: Hearing the faith journeys of young Australians.
+Adelaide, SA: Converge Oceania, 2024.